jerillo/jerillo.github.io/gitlet.md

 - Maintain related sequences of commits in branches
 - Merge changes made in one branch into another
 - Simplified implementation of Git's remote features
+- Wrote unit tests and integration tests to ensure quality of the application

 ---